zacksmash/fortify-ui/README.md

 // });
 ```

-To register all view, at once you can use this line:
+To register all views at once, you can use this instead:

 ```php
 Fortify::viewPrefix('auth.');